 4. Efficient supply chain management

 Digitally transforming the supply chain can reduce process costs by 50 percent and increase revenue by 20 percent.
-The process of ordering, reconciling, and paying for medical, surgical, and pharmaceutical supplies can be automated using technology.
-This decreases the cost burden on inventory management and supply chain.
-A robust supply chain management system helps hospitals cope with supply side shocks in case of emergencies like the COVID-19 pandemic.
+Technology can automate the process of ordering, reconciling, and paying for medical, surgical, and pharmaceutical supplies, decreasing the cost burden on inventory management and supply chain.
+A robust supply chain management system helps hospitals cope with supply-side shocks in case of emergencies like the COVID-19 pandemic.

 5. Use of patient portals for convenience